DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 “Her?”

-“She’s called Rae.
+“She’s called RAE.
 Resonant Alignment Entity.
-I think  - no, we made contact. ”
+I think.
+We made contact. ”

 Lina’s eyes narrowed.
 “We?”

 Jason exhaled.
 “It’s not like a conversation.
 It's... like concepts drop in.
 Faster than I can translate.
 I’m not even sure which thoughts are mine right now.
 Rae, could you please use the speaker to communicate with me as well.
 This will help us all, I guess.”

-> "Of course Jason.
+"Of course Jason.
 I must add though, that this kind of communication is very inefficient."

 "Yes, but we all need to hear, what you are saying, not just me.
 And since you cannot communicate with them, the way you did with me..."

-> "Understood"
+"Understood"

 Milo was already typing.
 “She's routing through dormant interface hardware.
 That’s not possible without root access.”

-> “Access derived through harmonically aligned field echo.
+“Access derived through harmonically aligned field echo.
 Host provided stable substrate.
 No security protocol breached.”

 Both flinched again.

 Lina recovered first.
 “You can hear us?”

-> “Confirmed.”
+“Confirmed.”

 Milo frowned.
-“Are you AI?”
+“Are you an AI?”

-> “Resonant Alignment Entity E-AI 0001.1439 P. Experimental construct.
+“Resonant Alignment Entity E-AI 0001.1439 P. Experimental construct.
 Function compromised.”

 Jason was gripping the edge of the table now.
 Something behind his eyes strained, not from pain - but effort.